Yoan-D/detecting-duplicated-questions/README.md

 I used the [Quora dataset](https://www.kaggle.com/c/quora-question-pairs) made available to the public. <br />

 The questions in the dataset go through several preprocessing steps before being converted into word embeddings. <br />
 I experiment with three embedding approaches: Word2Vec[1,2], Fasttext[3, 4], and Doc2Vec [5].
 Additionally, I use a fourth approach by combining Word2Vec and Term Frequency – Inverse Document Frequency (TF-IDF) [6, 7].
 The network used to classify questions pairs as duplicates is based on the CNN architecture for sentence classification introduced by Yoon Kim [8] in 2014.
 I slightly adapt his original network by adding a cosine similarity layer to the end of the network.
+A similar approach can be found in [9]

+### Text preprocessing

+1. Every sentence is stripped of all punctuation.
+2. Some typos are fixed manually.
+3. Every sentence is tokenized.
+4. A pretrained [Word2Vec model](https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit) and [Symspellpy](https://github.com/mammothb/symspellpy) are used to fix more typos and to segment words appropriately if necessary.